 Maximum size of structure is 8'L x 8'W x 8'H.

 Plan Your Visit

-EXHIBIT MAP: Download the Exhibit Map (to be added in October).
+EXHIBIT MAP: Download the Exhibit Map here.
 Be sure to bring this map with you.
 There will be none available at the Information Desk.
 Elevators are marked on the map for those with accessibility issues.

 ADMISSION: There is no admission fee to enter Canstruction, but we ask that all our visitors bring a full can of healthy food (or several) to add to the contributions from all the Build Teams.
 There is a large collection bin next to the Information Desk located on the second level.
 The cans are collected daily and sent to City Harvest.